Hurricane Hugo: Caribbean

-Across both Puerto Rico and the Virgin Islands, 217 shelters were opened; over 161,000 people sought refuge in these shelters.
-Although warnings from the NHC afforded ample time for preparations, shelters were required to be provisioned longer than in typical hurricanes.
-Some of these shelters took heavy damage during Hugo, and one required evacuation by civil defense authorities after its windows gave way to the wind.
-Shelters in Saint Croix housed 1,000 evacuees.
-Operations at Cyril E. King Airport in Saint Thomas were suspended on the afternoon of September 17.
-Banks, courts, government offices, and schools were also closed throughout the region.
-Evacuations in Puerto Rico began at dawn on September 17 and were completed in eight hours.
-Most of the 166 shelters opened in Puerto Rico were public schools.
-More than 2,000 troops from the United States National Guard were mobilized in Puerto Rico; in San Juan, National Guardsmen and volunteers drove around the city issuing emergency instructions over loudspeakers.

 At least 30,000 people evacuated in Puerto Rico, making it one of the largest evacuations in the territory's history; government and media representatives described the evacuation as "the best coordinated weather event they could recall."
 Three thousand people evacuated from southeastern Puerto Rico and five thousand evacuated from San Juan neighborhoods.
 However, many were initially reluctant to leave.
 La Perla was evacuated for the first time in living memory.
 Hundreds of evacuees were brought to a stadium in Mayagüez.
 The Luis Muñoz Marín International Airport terminated all scheduled flights at 6 p.m.
 AST on September 17.
 All international airlines evacuated their aircraft from Puerto Rico, though one Airbus A300 owned by American Airlines was left behind for emergency use.
 Tourists left en masse on departing flights before the airport terminated operations.
 Cruise ships with San Juan as their port of call were rerouted elsewhere.
 One person was killed in Utuado, Puerto Rico, after being electrocuted by a power line while preparing for the storm.
 On September 18, Puerto Rican Governor Rafael Hernández Colón ordered a shutdown of the island's electric grid to mitigate damage.
 A state of emergency was declared in the Dominican Republic on September 18.

-Four international airports were closed that day and businesses began to fortify against Hugo's effects.
-Civil defense officials aided preparations in Puerto Plata and evacuated a beach there.
-A Boeing 727 charter evacuated 135 vacationers from the city.
+Buildings were boarded up in Nassau, Bahamas, and classes were cancelled at The College of The Bahamas on September 18.